Skip to main content

 What can be done?

 • Mentalization-Based Treatment (MBT): This therapy focuses on thinking about and reflecting on your beliefs, thoughts, feelings, and intentions.
 You also learn to recognize these feelings in others.
-MBT helps a youth or young adult learn and strengthen their ability to ‘mentalize,’ which is often weak in people with BPD.
+MBT helps a youth or young adult learn and strengthen their ability to ‘mentalize,’ which is often a weak skill in people with BPD.

 Medications